-D. Twisting stunts and transitions to an extended position are allowed under the following conditions:

-1. Extended skills up to 1⁄2 twists are allowed.
+- D. Twisting stunts and transitions to an extended position are allowed under the following conditions: - 1.
+Extended skills up to a 1⁄2 twist are allowed.

-Example: A 1⁄2 up to extended liberty is allowed.
+Example: A 1⁄2 up to extended single leg stunt is allowed.

 Clarification: Any additional turn performed by the bases in the same skill set would not be allowed if the resulting cumulative rotation of the top person exceeds 1⁄2 rotation.
 The safety judge will use the hips of the top person to determine the amount of total rotation a top person performs in a skill set.
-Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional
+Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to